ngworker/lumberjack/packages/docs/lumberjack-docs-app/blog/announcing-lumberjack-v18.md

 ---
-title: 'Announcing Lumberjack v18: Angular 18 and no more NgModules
+title: 'Announcing Lumberjack v18: Angular 18 and no more NgModules'
 description: Lumberjack v18 is here and it brings compatibility with Angular 18 and no more NgModules.
 slug: announcing-lumberjack-v18
 authors: